zed-industries/docs/configuration/configuring-zed.md

    }
    ```

-3. To autosave when the active window changes, use `"on_window_change"`:
+3. To autosave when the active window changes, use `on_window_change`:

    ```json
    {